 The stakes escalate exponentially when the police learn of a sexual thrill-killer who gets women to pose for naked photographs before brutally murdering them.
 With Gene completely off the grid, the police naturally gravitates to him as a suspect.
 Is it possible that this ex-cop has a screw loose and is indiscriminately killing sexy babes while on parole?
 That’s one of the mysteries encapsulated in this 160-page paperback.
 There are some unexpected twists along the way, and the novel isn’t always about what it seems.

 For a guy who only dabbled in the Fawcett Gold Medal style of crime noir fiction, Bonham nailed the style and plot structure very well.
 There was plenty of sexual titillation, and characters who aren’t what you think they are.
-The Skin Game has never been reprinted, and that’s a darn shame because it’s a solid example of what made mid-20th century paperbacks something really special.
+The Skin Game has been reprinted by Cutting Edge, which is a good thing considering it’s a solid example of what made mid-20th century paperbacks something really special.
+Get the book HERE

 No comments: